zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 >
 > Note: The above example response was abbreviated for brevity to only include
-> the first two elments in each list.
+> the first two elements in each list.
 Omitted elements are denoted by a `...`
 > symbol.
 >